Pfleiderer-Adrian/Pfleiderer-Adrian/README.md

 <img src="https://github.com/Pfleiderer-Adrian/Pfleiderer-Adrian/blob/master/images/banner8.png"></img>

-### Hello World!
+### 🌍 Hello World!
-I'm a german computher sience student with a passion for new technology, chess and art.
+I'm a 25 years old german computer sience student with a passion for new technology, chess and art.

 ### 🔭 I'm working on..
 - the M.Sc degree in computer science at the University Augsburg